muzafferkadir/browser-use-deepseek/README.md

 - Network access: http://YOUR_IP_ADDRESS:5001 (replace YOUR_IP_ADDRESS with your computer's IP address)

 Using the web interface:
-1. Enter your task in the text area (e.g., "Go to Reddit and search for 'Python'")
+1. Enter your task in the text area
 2. Click the "Run Task" button
 3. Watch the progress in real-time
 4. See the results or any errors in the output section